-The following parameters are for Graduate and Professional students who plan to apply for residency for tuition purposes and who leave the state for an internship or other educational opportunity prior to residing in Washington for 12 months.
+The following parameters are for Graduate and Professional students who plan to apply for residency for tuition purposes and leave the state for an internship or other educational opportunities prior to residing in Washington for 12 months.

 To be considered, students must meet the following criteria:

 - Prove that student’s absence is due to an internship, externship, study abroad, or temporary employment relating to their educational study.

 - Provide official verification from the department, school, or company/firm where the internship or externship is taking place.

 - Registered for courses for the Autumn Quarter prior to leaving for the summer internship or externship.